Ira-Shokar/Ira-Shokar.github.io/_pages/academic.md

 **Areas of Study:**
 - Fluid Dynamics of the Climate,
 - Earth System Modelling,
-- Probabalistic Machine Learning and Inference,
+- Probabilistic Machine Learning and Inference,
 - Data Science,
 - Deep Learning,
 - Generative and Adversarial Models,